Conferences and Education Resources

 • A year-long professionalism curriculum for the G1 resident group.

-• An average G1 is able to attend at least two-thirds of all conference activities.
+• An average G1 is able to attend at least 75% of all conference activities.
 In addition, all of the major conference presentations are available on-line for viewing by residents who were unable to attend the conference or who wish to review the topic again.

-Computerized White-Board Technology in our Conferences
+Digital Technology in our Conferences

 Library Resources

 The hospital's Medical Library offers an outstanding range of services.
-Extensive Web-based resources also are available for all residents and faculty directly through the electronic medical record.
+Extensive web-based resources also are available for all residents and faculty directly through the electronic medical record.
 Residents have free and unlimited access to photocopying both in the Medical Education office and in the main library.

 Evaluation, Feedback and Communication

 Residents are evaluated by their peers, students, Chief Residents and faculty.
 They also are formally evaluated in clinical skill areas including bedside medicine knowledge and technique, ECG interpretation, procedural skills, and critical appraisal knowledge.
 All G2s take the in-training exam offered by the ACP.
 Residents discuss their performance at private semiannual meetings with the Program Director.
-Each resident also has a faculty advisor who helps with resident feedback and evaluation as well as the resident's scholarly project.
+Each resident also has a faculty advisor who helps with resident feedback and evaluation as well as the resident's scholarly project(s).
 A Residency Council (joint resident and faculty participation) helps deal with any performance issues of residents or faculty and with the overall design and execution of the program.
 This committee also helps insure that residency policies meet ABIM requirements and are fairly enforced.